Safe System

 Drivers will always make mistakes, and the infrastructure should help reduce these mistakes and minimise the severity of their consequences.
 This premise gives rise to the concept of a tolerant road, one that accommodates human error, that takes into account the vulnerability and physical limitations of the human body.

-SS is well aware of the inevitability of human error, but is also aware that deaths and serious injuries as a result of a road crash should not be regarded as inevitable, and can be avoided.
+The Safe System takes for granted the inevitability of human error, but also bears in mind that fatalities and serious injuries as a result of a road accident should not be regarded as inevitable, but can be avoided.

 Everyone has the right to use the roads without the risk of being involved in a road crash that could result in a serious or fatal injury; nobody should pay for a driving mistake with their life.